What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - Once the conductivity is achieved, the system is drained completely.

-- Upon complete draining, process grade air is flushed through the system to ensure no moisture remains inside the surface of the piping and equipment.
+- Upon complete draining, process-grade air is flushed through the system to ensure no moisture remains inside the surface of the piping and equipment.

 - The system then depressurizes and gets ready for the next batch.

-Critical process parameters for pharmaceutical cleaning operations, if are not meeting the acceptable limits, the cleaning cycle will have to be re-executed.
-Following are the critical process parameters commonly considered for cleaning in place.
+If the critical process parameters for pharmaceutical cleaning operations are not meeting the acceptable limits, the cleaning cycle will have to be re-executed.

 - Flowrate

-- The pressure at the Utility Supply
+- Pressure at Utility Supply

 - Temperature and sometimes pH